SB2318/UltimateHealth/README.md

-# UltimateHealth  (Due to an urgent basis please don't take further pull from any branch until 7 p.m IST)
+# UltimateHealth  (Due to an urgent basis please don't take further pull from any branch)

 <table align="center">
     <thead align="center">